Technical diving books

 Technical Diving: An Introduction- Mark Powell

 Very up to date account of what technical diving is, with a little bit of myth-busting thrown in.
+This is a great read for anyone potentially interested in starting technical diving.

 Technical Diving from the Bottom Up- Kevin Gurr